Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This Vegan Green Goddess Dressing recipe is made with simple ingredients and healthy fats for a flavorful salad dressing that is easy to make and vegan-friendly.
+Vegan Green Goddess Dressing is made with simple ingredients and healthy fats for a flavorful salad dressing that is easy to make and vegan-friendly.
 Keep it stocked in your fridge for quick meals and salads!

-The Creamy Dressing That Goes With Everything!
+Creamy Dressing That Goes With Everything!

 A fig nourish bowl topped with vegan green goddess dressing.